anuraghazra/github-readme-stats/readme.md

 ### Quick Tip (Align The Repo Cards)

-You usually won't be able to layout the images side by side.
-To do that you can use this approach:
+You usually will not be able to layout the side of the image by the side.
+To do that, you can use this approach:

 ```html
 <a href="https://github.com/anuraghazra/github-readme-stats">